← Back to Grammar

 open

-These 7 verbs have irregular present subjunctive forms.
-Since usted/ustedes commands use the subjunctive, these irregularities apply to the commands as well.
+These 7 verbs have irregular present subjunctive forms that apply to usted/ustedes commands.

 InfinitiveUstedUstedesMeaning